 SAUERKRAUT

-The autumn-winter period has come and it would be good to support our immune system by introducing fermented food to our menu.
+During the autumn-winter period it is good to support our immune system by introducing fermented food to our menu.
 I wanted to encourage you to eat raw sauerkraut and drink sauerkraut juice which has many health-promoting properties.
 It is excellent source of beneficial bacteria and vitamins.

-Sauerkraut is shredded cabbage that undergoes a fermentation process after sprinkling it with salt.
+Sauerkraut is finely cut raw cabbage that undergoes a fermentation process after sprinkling it with salt.
 As a result of fermentation and decomposition of sugars by bacteria, lactic acid is formed, which gives the cabbage a characteristic sour taste.
 It is a very healthy food product, because lactic acid bacteria have a positive effect on the intestinal flora and the human immune system.
-Sauerkraut contains vitamin C, magnesium, potassium, iron and calcium.
-It is also a great source of B vitamins, vitamins A, E and K. It is low in calories – 100g contains about 30 calories.
+Sauerkraut contains vitamin C, magnesium, potassium, iron, and calcium.
+It is also a great source of B vitamins, vitamins A, E, and K. Additionally, it is low in calories, with 100g containing approximately 30 calories.

 It is best to eat raw sauerkraut because heat processing destroys live probiotics and viable digestive enzymes.
 Always by raw, organic sauerkraut.
 You can find it online or in health food shops.